peking2/coffee-monad/README.md

 Type class is a concept in Haskell.
 You can treat it as a interface in Java.
 Monad type class defines two functions, unit and return.
 * unit is to wrap a value into a monad
-* bind is to take the value out of monad and apply it to a function which takes regular value as input and outputs a monad
+* bind is to unwrap the value and apply it to a function which takes the value as input and outputs a monad

 In Haskell, bind function is infix operator >>=, so when you bind, it looks like
 ```